yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Toby Jia-Jun Li is a Ph.D. candidate in the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at Carnegie Mellon University.
-Toby has research interests in human-computer interaction, intelligent user interface, end-user programming, conversational machine learning, and multi-modal mixed-initiative interfaces.
-His advisor is [Brad A. Myers](http://www.cs.cmu.edu/~bam/).
+Toby Jia-Jun Li is a final year Ph.D. candidate in the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at Carnegie Mellon University, advised by [Brad A. Myers](http://www.cs.cmu.edu/~bam/).
 He also works closely with [Tom M. Mitchell](http://www.cs.cmu.edu/~tom/).
-His research focuses on designing, implementing, and studying new interaction techniques, multi-modal interfaces, dialog systems, and the underlying AI techniques to empower intelligent agents to interactively learn new tasks and concepts from end users.
+Toby works at the intersection of HCI, AI, and end-user software engineering, where he uses human-centered methods to design, implement, and study interactive systems to empower end-users and novice programmers to create, configure, and extend AI-powered systems.
+His recent research focuses on combining conversational natural language instructions and programming by demonstration techniques to empower intelligent agents to interactively learn new tasks and concepts from end users.

-Toby has published in premier academic venues across HCI, NLP, systems, and software engineering (e.g., CHI, UIST, CSCW, ACL, MobiSys, VL/HCC), including two award-winning papers.
+Toby has authored more than 15 publications in premier academic venues across HCI, NLP, and systems (e.g., CHI, UIST, CSCW, ACL, MobiSys, VL/HCC), including two award-winning papers.
 Toby’s work is supported by a Yahoo!
 Fellowship through the [InMind project](http://www.cmu.edu/homepage/computing/2014/winter/project-inmind.shtml), by [J.P.
 Morgan](https://www.jpmorgan.com/global/technology/artificial-intelligence/awards), and by [NSF](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1814472&HistoricalAwards=false).

 News
 ======
+* **2020-07-21**<br>
+Two papers accepted at UIST 2020!
+The paper “[Multi-Modal Repairs of Conversational Breakdowns in Task-Oriented Dialogs](files/Li_Sovite_Error_Handling_UIST2020.pdf)” introduces a new multi-modal interface for users to discover and repair conversational breakdowns in task-oriented dialogs.
+The other paper "[Geno: A Developer Tool for Authoring Multimodal Interaction on Existing Web Applications](files/Sarmah_Geno_UIST2020.pdf)" is a collaboration with [Xiang 'Anthony' Chen's group](https://hci.ucla.edu) at UCLA on a new developer tool for authoring multi-modal interfaces for web applications!
 * **2020-04-07**<br>
 Our paper “[Privacy-Preserving Script Sharing in GUI-based Programming-by-Demonstration Systems](/files/li-privacy-cscw2020.pdf)” has been accepted to the [CSCW 2020](https://cscw.acm.org/2020/)!
 This work is done with my wonderful interns [Jingya Chen](https://www.jingyachen.net/resume) and [Brandon Canfield](http://brandoncanfield.coffee/).
 * **2020-02-27**<br>